- Status:

 The Department will compare information provided against school bank account data to verify and assess whether schools can fully fund or contribute towards projects.
 Emphasis will be given to projects that schools are unable to fund.

-Commitment to maintaining your school- Endorsed School Maintenance Plan (SMP) in place.
-If you have any queries regarding your SMP, please contact the SMP team on 7022 2212 or email maintenance.plan@education.vic.gov.au.
+- Maintaining your school in line with your approved School Maintenance Plan (SMP): you are regularly updating the Asset Information Management System (AIMS).
+If you have any queries regarding your SMP, please contact the SMP team on 7022 2212 or email maintenance.plan@education.vic.gov.au

 - For schools that received funding through the School Shade Sails Fund or Bushfire Preparedness (Vegetation) Program, all requested acquittal evidence must have been submitted.